 My mood may change based on the nauseating smell coming from the garbage in the kitchen that needs to be taken out, the too-loud country music at an overcrowded bar, or a fresh breeze sliding through the cracked passenger side window in the car at night.
 While these examples may affect anyone, highly sensitive introvert or not, they’re especially apparent to me — imagine them magnified by 10 (or 100).

-In the meantime, while I watch everyone around me seem to go about living their lives with ease, I struggle.
-For instance, something as simple as picking out my clothes is a challenge.
-I go through many clothing options, making sure I don’t choose something made from material that will make my skin crawl — many HSPs are very sensitive when it comes to fabrics: nothing too tight or itchy.
+In the meantime, while I watch everyone around me seem to go about living their lives with ease, at times, I struggle.
+For instance, something as simple as picking out my clothes can be a challenge.
+I may go through many clothing options, making sure I don’t choose something made from material that will make my skin crawl — many HSPs are very sensitive when it comes to fabrics: nothing too tight or itchy.

-Because I’m so in tune with my own feelings, reading people is my science.
-I’ll notice when my friend walks into a gathering with her husband and can sense that she wishes she would have stayed home alone.
+However, because I’m so in tune with my own feelings, reading people is my science.
+I’ll notice when my friend walks into a gathering with her husband and can immediately sense that she wishes she would have stayed at home.

 Similarly, subtle tone shifts and phrases can be monumental in the course of a conversation, from the half-interested “uh-huh” from a friend to the half-turn of someone’s head to look over my shoulder at someone else.